 This fast-growing sport is fast and exciting, can be done many places in the state, and has potential environmental benefits to boot.
 All you need is a bow, a bowfishing reel, heavy test line, and bowfishing arrows.
 A sport fishing license is required to bowfish in Iowa, and allows the holder to take rough fish from public lakes, rivers, and reservoirs, as well as private ponds with permission.

 Get some gear, find a friend, and see what you can catch this upcoming weekend.
 Try these helpful tips and tricks to get you started.

-Attend the free Iowa Outdoor Expo, September 26 and 27, to learn how to bowfish and discover other new and exciting ways to enjoy Iowa's outdoors.
+Attend the free Iowa Outdoor Expo to learn how to bowfish and discover other new and exciting ways to enjoy Iowa's outdoors.
 Bring the whole family to celebrate Iowa Hunting and Fishing Day.